riboviz/riboviz/docs/developer-guide.md

   - Reference numbers, names and lengths.
   - Reads
   - BAM files are required to have complementary BAI files.
+  - BAM files are expected to be sorted by leftmost coordinate position.
 * `.bam.bai`: compare BAI file sizes for equality.
 * `.bedgraph`: compare bedGraph file contents for equality.
 * `.fq`: compare FASTQ files for equality, including: